 Her delight paled.
 "What?
 Why not?"

 A dread began to grow in the pit of her stomach.
 Grandpa's spells were rarely as helpful as he planned them to be.
 "Then what are they for?"

-"Chikai means close by," the old man began chanting under his breath.
-Everyone stared as he closed his eyes, raised arms to Kagome and Souta and chanted louder.
+"Chikai means close by," he began chanting under his breath.
+Everyone stared as he closed his eyes, raised arms to Kagome and Souta, and chanted louder.